 This is the most direct of the climbs on the Tooth.
 It follows the most obvious weaknesses up the face, the most prominent being the beautiful crack that slices down the large slab half-way up the route.
 Some of the cracks have some vegetation and dirt in them, but for the most part the climbing is clean.
 The route offers good variety too, throwing everything except steep face-climbing at you.

-Pitch 3, 160ft: Head straight up a hand crack (5.7) to a second large ledge with a stunted tree on it. to the left is a pair of bolts leading to the bottom of a long graceful crack which climbs for 100ft to a large break in a head-wall.
-This is the best climbing on the route (5.9+, or 5.10 in the Dennis Jackson guidebook): delicate slab moves gain the bottom of the crack which starts off as shallow finger-locks.
+Pitch 3, 160ft: Head straight up a hand crack (5.7) to a second large ledge with a stunted tree on it.
+To the left is a pair of bolts leading to the bottom of a long, graceful crack which climbs for 100ft to a large break in a head-wall.
+This is the best climbing on the route (5.9+, or 5.10 in the Dennis Jackson guidebook): delicate slab moves (height dependent) gain the bottom of the crack which starts off as shallow finger-locks.
 The crack grows steadily in depth, allowing better finger-jams, until eventually it is large enough for tight-hands.
 The break in the head-wall is hand-fist jams with an awkward exit to a belay ledge.
 Note: the old topos break this into two pitches, belaying at the second ledge with a tree.
+One alternative is to extend Pitch 2 to this tree to reduce rope drag on crux moves.

 Pitch 4, 160ft: Climb the 5.7 crack directly above and past a bushy oak, or take the 5.9 slab climbing to the left passing two bolts.
 Both options lead to a stance below a sotol bush with some tattered old bail gear and a piton/bolt.
-Continue up and around the sotol to gain a clean, steep finger crack (5.9).
-Finish up a short off-width.
+Continue up going left around the sotol to gain a clean, steep finger crack (5.9).
+Finish up a short off-width/squeeze chimney.
 This pitch is also broken into two in the old topos.

-The first two pitches are shared with Tooth or Consequences and start from a slab near the left side of the west face.
+The first two pitches are shared with Tooth or Consequences and Tooth Extraction and start from a slab near the left side of the west face.
 The crack on the 3rd pitch is visible from quite far away, and is every bit as good as it looks.

 3 double-rope rappels to descend.
 Single rope rappels are possible but do not have as established rappel anchors (only tattered slings and old bolts).

 Standard rack.
 1st pitch has a single bolt in good shape at the top of the crack/seam.
-The crux pitch has a two-bolt anchor before the start of the finger crack, one of the bolts is new, the other is an old 1/4".
-There is a rusty piton low in the finger-crack pitch, with ample gear placements near it.
+The crux pitch has a two-bolt anchor before the start of the finger crack.
+One of the bolts is new, the other is an old 1/4".
+Camelot #2 can be placed fairly early on in the crack itself, followed later by a rusty piton with ample gear placements near it.
 The last pitch has two pitons below the sotol bush, and a rusty 1/4" hidden behind the bush.
-Rappel anchors are in good shape and have chains.
+Rappel anchors are in good shape and have chains, provided you have two ropes to rap down on.

 |By Aaron Hobson|